engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ```

-If you prefer, you can use destructuring — each cats as { id, name } — and replace cat.id and cat.name with id and name.
+If you prefer, you can use destructuring — `each cats as { id, name }` — and replace `cat.id and cat.name with id and name`.

 ## e.
 Keyed each blocks

-By default, when you modify the value of an each block, it will add and remove items at the end of the block, and update any values that have changed.
+By default, when you modify the value of an `each` block, it will add and remove items at the end of the block, and update any values that have changed.
 That might not be what you want.

-It's easier to show why than to explain.
-Click to expand the Console, then click the 'Remove first thing' button a few times, and notice what happens: it does not remove the first <Thing> component, but rather the last DOM node.
+It's easier to show why than to explain. (https://svelte.dev/tutorial/keyed-each-blocks ) Click to expand the Console, then click the `'Remove first thing'` button a few times, and notice what happens: it does not remove the first `<Thing>` component, but rather `the last DOM node`.
 Then it updates the name value in the remaining DOM nodes, but not the emoji.

-Instead, we'd like to remove only the first <Thing> component and its DOM node, and leave the others unaffected.
+Instead, we'd like to remove only the first `<Thing>` component and `its DOM node`, and leave the others unaffected.

-To do that, we specify a unique identifier (or "key") for the each block:
+To do that, we specify `a unique identifier (or "key")` for the each block:

 ```html
 {#each things as thing (thing.id)}